Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 1. Time Your Visit Wisely

-Virginia flower farms bloom on different schedules depending on the season and type of flower.
-Spring is prime time for tulips and daffodils, while summer brings sunflowers, zinnias, and lavender, and late summer into fall often means dahlias and wildflowers.
-Check the farm’s website or social media before your visit to ensure peak bloom.
+The best time to visit Virginia flower farms depends on what is growing.
+Spring is prime time for tulips and daffodils, while summer brings zinnias and lavender.
+Fall is for dahlias and wildflowers.
+Check a farm’s website or social media before your visit to ensure peak bloom.

 2. Dress for the Outdoors